 Healthcare and prescription drug costs are increasing at an unsustainable rate.
 Getting the government out of the healthcare business is the first step toward promoting competition and reducing the financial burden placed on individuals today.
 I am proposing solutions that we all can support.

-- Repeal the individual mandate.
-Mandating that individuals enroll in a health insurance plan is an intrusion of personal freedom.
-In turn, promote major accident health insurance to drastically lower the cost of individual insurance and drive the direct primary care market.
+- Promote major accident health insurance to drastically lower the cost of individual insurance and drive the direct primary care market.

 - Allow Americans to buy prescription drugs from overseas.
 The same prescription drugs are often sold overseas for a fraction of the price that they sell for in the United States.
 Promote global competition and trade and watch prices fall.